 Heron Island – Turtle Nesting in the Queensland Islands

 Heron Island is located in central Queensland and can be accessed by helicopter or catamaran from Gladstone.
+It’s a great option if you’re looking for a Queensland Island to visit for a weekend trip.
 The more popular boat option leaves 5 days a week and takes about 2 hours to arrive in this island paradise.
 Currently, the resort will cater to several different room types, from budget to the more luxurious.
 They can also cater discounts for large groups, weddings, and even business conferences.

 Apart from the obvious water activities, Heron Island is known for its turtle nesting population.
 This means you can see Turtles all year round in the nearby coral reef waters.
 However, you can witness their Turtle nesting season from November to March each year.

 Apart from that, Heron Island has a long history from being a turtle cannery in the 1920s and finally listed as a National Park in 1943.
 There is a large bird habitat on the island and many different tours help you learn about the Great Barrier Reef and its surrounding.

 The beautiful K’Gari or otherwise known as Fraser Island, is the largest sand island in the world.
 It can be accessed by a barge from either Hervey Bay or Inskip Point near Rainbow Beach.
 It’s hugely popular for the locals as a four-wheel drive and camping location but also loved by the tourists for its unique sites.